adtygan/adtygan.github.io-old/content/Posts/fswatch.md

 done
 ```

-At a high level, the code works by comparing the current state of the folder with its previous state.
+The code works by comparing the current state of the folder with its previous state.
 This allows it to detect file additions and deletions.
 After starting the script with `bash file-monitor.sh`, I added 2 images and renamed 1 exising image.
 Here is the output it produces:

 ```shell
 Added: /Users/aditya/Vault/Orange Boat.jpg